asingh0725/i-team/README.md

 FS (stand for Food Security)

 ## Team Members
-Mustafa Abdulkadir - Project Manager
+- Mustafa Abdulkadir: Project Manager
-Jennifer Morales - Product Designers
+- Jennifer Morales: Product Designers
-Carlos Cura - Developer
+- Carlos Cura: Developer
-RyoTaro Hayashi - Developer
+- RyoTaro Hayashi: Developer

 ## Mission Statement
 Our goal here at Food security is to ensure that all people below the poverty line have access to a diverse range of nutritional needs in Seattle.